scripting/likes/readme.md

 ### API for the Node app

-There are three calls, /toggle, /likes and /mylikes that provide the backend services your app needs.
+There are four calls, /toggle, /likes, /mylikes and /toplikes that provide the backend services your app needs.

 1. /toggle takes three params, and oauthToken, oauthSecret and the URL of the thing that you are either liking or unliking.

 2. /likes takes a URL and returns a list of users who have liked it.
 It doesn't require oAuth access info.

 3. /mylikes takes two params, and oauthToken, oauthSecret and returns an array of URLs the user has liked.

+4. /toplikes takes no params, and returns an array of most-liked items, in descending order.

 Look in the body of handleHttpRequest in <a href="https://github.com/scripting/likes/blob/master/server/likes.js">likes.js</a> for all the calls it responds to.